bolcom/unFTP/docs/server/http-usr.md

 title: User config over HTTP
 ---

+This page explains how to serve user configuration over HTTP instead of using local JSON files, allowing for dynamic user management without restarting the server.

 In the "Per User Config" section we showed how to create configuration unique for each user.
 This
 configuration was stored in a JSON file.
 This same JSON file can be consumed by unFTP over HTTP.